 What Is Sunflower Lecithin?

-So what is lecithin, and what is sunflower lecithin in particular?
 Lecithin is a fatty substance that is found in your body as well as a multitude of plant and animal sources.
 Some of the most common types of lecithin include soybeans, egg yolks and sunflower lecithin.
-It’s also found in foods like meat, seafood and dairy products.
+It’s also naturally found in foods like meat, seafood and dairy products.

 1. Reduces Cholesterol Levels

 One of the most notable sunflower lecithin benefits for men and women alike is its positive effects on heart health and its ability to help lower cholesterol levels.
 Studies show that supplementing with lecithin can cut total cholesterol levels by up to 42 percent and slash levels of “bad” LDL cholesterol by over 56 percent after just two months.